Biometric authentication as a second factor

-Biometrics authentication works by recognizing a trait of a person.
+Biometric authentication works by recognizing a trait of a person.
 From a security perspective though, it is similar to asking that person to enter a PIN.
-There are various justifications for this statement but the most common is that, with current implementations, you can reset a fingerprint on a smartphone by entering a 4- or 6-digit PIN.
+There are various justifications for this statement but the most common is that, with current implementations, you can reset a fingerprint sensor on a smartphone by entering a 4- or 6-digit PIN.

 In order to use biometrics for a secure authentication process, it is therefore necessary to combine the biometric factor with authentication factors of a different kind, “what you own”, a user device, e.g. a smartphone or a computer.

-inWebo support of biometry
+inWebo support of fingerprint sensors and biometric sensors

 Upon activation of the option, it offers 2 alternatives, “biometry enabled” or “biometry forced”.
 The former applies to services that require users to enter a PIN as a second factor.
 Users who opt for it replace that PIN with biometrics.
 The latter mandates biometry as the second factor, therefore adding the authentication service on a smartphone will succeed only if that smartphone has a fingerprint sensor.

 Biometry as a second factor can implemented with:

 - inWebo Authenticator version 4.2.0 or higher.
 The App supports Apple TouchID, as well as fingerprint sensors on Android Marshmallow (6.0+) smartphones, therefore you have nothing to do (develop, integrate, test) to make that magic happen

 - inWebo mAccess version (0.)2.8 or higher.
 Developers can use mAccess library to support fingerprint biometry in their App but also virtually any kind of biometry (voice, face…), as long as it is implemented with a “match on card” mechanism (i.e. the biometric data is stored and verified locally on the smartphone).
 The mAccess library documentation on inWebo developer website provides a complete implementation for fingerprint sensors.